Wells Fargo prods elite bankers, brokers to share more clients

-Nov 6 Battles between brokers and private bankers for very wealthy clients have always been fierce, but Wells Fargo & Co is changing its rules to encourage partnerships of the two rivals that it says will open a $300 billion opportunity.
+Battles between brokers and private bankers for very wealthy clients have always been fierce, but Wells Fargo & Co (WFC.N) is changing its rules to encourage partnerships of the two rivals that it says will open a $300 billion (188.94 billion pound) opportunity.

 Wells Fargo, the fourth-biggest U.S. bank company, has told brokers who sell investment plans and bankers who sell loans and mortgages to refer clients with household assets of $2.5 million to each other, down from $5 million when the partnership plan began two years ago.